pedroos/NoperHash/README.md

 ## Areas of focus

-Some areas of focus for development incude:
+As an experimental algorith, some desired areas of improvement include:

  - Find collision cases
  - Find corner cases
- - Improve performance
- - Implement low-level versions

 ## Usage